galex/yamvil/README.md

 [![codecov](https://codecov.io/github/galex/yamvil/branch/main/graph/badge.svg?token=ML8EN8PYP0)](https://codecov.io/github/galex/yamvil)
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+Yamvil is a library and a compiler plugin bringing MVI Infrastructure to ViewModels, Fragments and Jetpack Compose, for Android and Compose Multiplatform apps.

 > ⚠️ **This is a work in progress**: Yamvil is still in early development and is not ready for production use.
-The API is subject to change and Android Studio is not ready to run the compiler plugin, **yet**.
+The API is subject to change and only Android Studio Nightly shows the errors thrown by the compiler plugin.

-Yamvil is a library and a compiler plugin to help write MVI Screens ensuring a proper Unidirectional Data Flow way for Android and Compose Multiplatform.

 ## Documentation